 Hollie Nyseth Brehm was awarded a grant from the National Science Foundation ($396,055) for her study, “Reentry and Reintegration of Convicted Genocide Perpetrators.”
 Nyseth Brehm also received the International Association of Genocide Scholar’s Emerging Scholar Prize, which is given to one early-career scholar globally, as well as the University of Wisconsin-La Crosse Rada Distinguished Alumni Award.

 Check out members’ recent publications.

-Annie Isabel Fukushima.
-2017.
+Fukushima A.I.
+(2017).
 “Human Trafficking.”
 Macmillan Interdisciplinary Handbooks, Gender: War.
 Farmington Hills, MI: Macmillan Reference, USA.

-Please send the following types of submissions to Annie Isabel Fukushima and Hollie Nyseth Brehm at email@example.com and firstname.lastname@example.org and email@example.com.
-To be included in the next issue, please send your submissions by June 15, 2018.
+Please send the following types of submissions to Annie Isabel Fukushima and Hollie Nyseth Brehm at email@example.com and firstname.lastname@example.org.
+To be included in the next issue, please send your submissions by February 1, 2018

 Feature Articles: Articles that highlight research, teaching, or engagement relevant to human rights.